Polygraphs and Discrete Conduch{\'e} $\omega$-Functors: Cellular extensions and technicalities on words

-\begin{definition} Let $w,v \in \W[E]$. $v$ is a \emph{subword} of $w$ if there exist words $a,b \in \W[E]$ such that $w=avb$. \end{definition} \begin{remark} Beware that in the previous definition, none of the words were supposed to be well formed.
-In particular, a subword of a well formed word is not necessarily well formed. \end{remark}
+\end{definition} \begin{remark} Beware that in the previous definition, none of the words were supposed to be well formed.
+In particular, a subword of a well formed word is not necessarily well formed. \end{remark} \begin{paragr} Since a word $w$ is a finite sequence of symbols, it makes sense to write $w(i)$ for the symbol at position $i$ of $w$, with $0 \leq i \leq \mathcal{L}(w)-1$.